isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2373.md

 ---
-title: QuickBooks Online Version 1 - VCSG QBO Starter Advance
+title: 1) Quick setup & onboarding with in accordance to clients' specific workflows.
+2) Innovative training platform to monitor learners progress & assignments completion to ensure learners apply what they have learned.
+3) Elimination or minimization of data entry with OCR data extraction for expenses & sales receipts / invoices management and automated accounts code categorization.
+4) Efficient processing & recording of expenses claims into QuickBooks Online.
 permalink: /productivity-solutions-grant/solutionrepo/solution2373
 ---

 ### Description

-1) Quick setup & onboarding with in accordance to clients' specific workflows.
-2) Innovative training platform to monitor learners progress & assignments completion to ensure learners apply what they have learned.
-3) Elimination or minimization of data entry with OCR data extraction for expenses & sales receipts / invoices management and automated accounts code categorization.
-4) Efficient processing & recording of expenses claims into QuickBooks Online.
+200923348W

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Value_Consultancy_20200541_Desensitised_Annex_3_Part_45.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria